1. Diversity of Microbes

 5."Chemical Microbiology: An Introduction to Microbial Physiology" by Anthony H Rose

-“Chemical Microbiology: An Introduction to Microbial Physiology” Book Review: This book is beneficial for biologists, microbiologists and biochemists.
-The book covers every aspect of the chemical activities of microorganisms.
-It contains molecular structures of microorganisms and methods used to study these structures.
-It also contains various environmental factors that influence microbial activities.
-It includes the growth, survival and differentiation of microorganisms.
+“Chemical Microbiology: An Introduction to Microbial Physiology” Book Review: This book comprehensively covers the chemical activities of microorganisms and is useful for biologists, microbiologists, and biochemists.
+It explores the molecular structures of microorganisms and the techniques employed to study them, as well as the diverse environmental factors that affect microbial behavior.
+Additionally, it discusses the growth, survival, and differentiation of microorganisms.

 6."Advances in Microbial Physiology" by Robert K Poole